JetBrains-Research/tnm/README.md

 ## Usage

 ### CLI
-1. Run `./gradlew shadowJar`
+1. Run `./gradlew :cli:shadowJar`
 2. Now you can use shell script to use cli `./run.sh`

 Script should be executed as:
 ```shell script